PM insists there is ‘no alternative’ to staffing shortages as he denies crisis

 “There is no alternative,” he told Channel 4 News from the Midland Hotel as he reiterated plans for investment and training for workers.

-It was a phrase he repeated when asked about concerns about rising inflation and interest rates during the transition into his “new approach” after Brexit.
+It was a phrase he repeated when asked about concerns over rising inflation and interest rates during the transition into his “new approach” after Brexit.

-“In a famous phrase, there is no alternative.
-There is no alternative,” he told ITV News.
+“In a famous phrase, there is no alternative,” he told ITV News.

 “We can do much, much better by becoming a higher wage, higher productivity economy.
 And, what I think … we’ve got a fantastic supply chain, fantastically clever people work on our logistics, and they will fix all these problems.”